 The seven areas are used to plan the learning and activities for individuals and groups.
-The curriculum is designed to be flexible so that staff can follow the needs of our children.
-In the EYFS children learn by playing and exploring, being active and following their own lines of enquiry in a supportive and stimulating environment.
+Children in the EYFS learn by playing and exploring, being active and following their own lines of enquiry in a supportive and stimulating environment.

 Learning is often through carefully designed play and exploration opportunities, alongside more formal adult led activities or 1:1 work.
 The learning environment, inside and outside of the class, aims to be fully enabling and stimulating, encouraging children to explore.